psiri/nixos-config/README.md

     yet.
 3. Take a look at `flake.nix`, making sure to fill out anything marked with FIXME (required) or TODO (usually tips or optional stuff you might want)
+4. Clone the nixos configuration:
+    1. `sudo git clone [--branch <YOURBRANCH>] https://github.com/psiri/nixos-config /tmp/dotfiles`
+       1. Note: `--branch <YOURBRANCH>` is optional but useful when testing new configurations that haven't been merged into main/master

 ## Installation

 ### Install from minimal boot ISO

-- Clone the nixos configuration:
-    1. `sudo git clone [--branch <YOURBRANCH>] https://github.com/psiri/nixos-config /tmp/dotfiles`
-       1. Note: `--branch <YOURBRANCH>` is optional but useful when testing new configurations that haven't been merged into main/master
-    2. Copy the generated hardware configuration to your template directory:
+1. Copy the generated hardware configuration to your template directory:
     1. `cp /mnt/etc/nixos/hardware-configuration.nix /tmp/dotfiles/<TEMPLATE-NAME>/nixos/hardware-configuration.nix`
-    3. Change into the mounted `nixos` location containing your generated `hardware-configuration.nix` (default = `/mnt/etc/nixos`).
+2. Change into the mounted `nixos` location containing your generated `hardware-configuration.nix` (default = `/mnt/etc/nixos`).
     1. Ex (`standard` template): `cd /mnt/etc/nixos`
-    4.  run `sudo nixos-install --flake /tmp/dotfiles/<TEMPLATE-NAME>.#<HOSTNAME>` and reboot when the installation is complete
+3.  run `sudo nixos-install --flake /tmp/dotfiles/<TEMPLATE-NAME>.#<HOSTNAME>` and reboot when the installation is complete

 ### Install or customize from running NixOS installation

+1. Change into the mounted `nixos` location containing your generated `hardware-configuration.nix` (default = `/mnt/etc/nixos`).
-- Run `sudo nixos-rebuild switch --flake .#<HOSTNAME>` to apply your system configuration.
+- Run `sudo nixos-rebuild switch --flake /tmp/dotfiles/<TEMPLATE-NAME>/.#<HOSTNAME>` to apply your system configuration.
+    - Note: If you encounter an error, you may need to pass the `--impure` flag
-- Run `home-manager switch --flake .#username@<HOSTNAME>` to apply your home configuration.
+- Run `home-manager switch --flake /tmp/dotfiles/<TEMPLATE-NAME>/.#USERNAME@<HOSTNAME>` to apply your home configuration.
   - If you don't have home-manager installed, try `nix shell nixpkgs#home-manager`.